Thailand Tax Evasion Law

 Thailand does not have comprehensive tax evasion legislation.
-Instead, the Thailand tax code contains briefly-worded provisions (under Section 37 of the Revenue Code) that punish tax evasion according to acts of intentional avoidance of tax, as follows:
+Instead, Thailand's tax code contains briefly-worded provisions that punish intentional avoidance of tax, as follows:

 For intentionally providing false information, false statements, false answers to questions or false evidence for avoiding payment of tax or claiming a refund a tax*